 Another point to consider is the categorization of PTO days your organization offers.
-Some businesses differentiate across vacation days, sick leave, and holidays, to name a few, while others use an umbrella “PTO” label to categorize all types of paid leave.
-Make sure whichever system you consider can handle each time-off type you’d like to offer to employees.
+Some businesses differentiate among vacation days, sick days, and holidays, to name a few, while others use an umbrella “PTO” label to categorize all types of paid leave.
+Make sure whichever system you consider can handle each type of time off you’d like to offer to employees.

 Does the system offer employees self-service capabilities?

 This is one of the most important factors when it comes to reducing the administrative burden on the HR department.
 Be sure to determine whether employees can actually view their PTO balances and request time off directly within the system.